MILAVIA > Aircraft > F-15 > History Last updated: 5 March 2006

 The F-15 was designed to the replace the US Air Force's F-4 Phantom II in the land-based air superiority role.
 Ultimately also the F-4s of the Air National Guard were replaced by the Eagle.
 On 27 July 1972 the YF-15 prototype made its first flight.
 The F-15 excelled from other fighter aircraft of that time because of its advanced avionics, great view for the pilot and the excellent climb rate.

 The first two models to enter service were the F-15A single-seater and TF-15A (later F-15B) combat-capable tandem two-seater.
-Both variants had the APG-63 radar and Pratt & whitney F100-P-100 afterburning turbofans.
+Both variants had the APG-63 radar and Pratt&Whitney F100-PW-100 afterburning turbofans.
 The production totalled 366 and 58 respectively for the US Air Force plus 19 and two respectively for the Israeli Air Force.

 In June 1979 deliveries of the improved and more advanced F-15C single-seat and F-15D two-seat models began.
 Equipped with AGP-70 radar (with a programmable digital signal processor, synthetic-aperture ground mapping and track-while-scan air-to-air capability), an uprated powerplant, and provision for low-drag conformal packs carrying fuel and fitted with tangential attachments for weapons.
 The two variant were built for the USAF, Israel and Saudi Arabia and are still operated today.
 These variants were also built under licence in Japan by Mitsubishi and designated F-15J.

-The F-15 Eagle has a perfect combat record of 101 victories and zero defeats.
-F-15s downed four Mig-29 fighters during the recent Balkan conflict and 33 of the 35 fixed-wing aircraft Iraq lost in air combat during Operation Desert Storm.
+The F-15 Eagle achieved a perfect combat record of 101 victories and zero defeats by the turn of the century.

 picture courtesy of USAF Museum Photo Archives